MauricioMoldes/Haploblock_Clusters_ElixirBH25/README.md

 ### 3a.
 If you are not interested in SNPs, and only background haploblock clusters, you can stop here.

 #### 3a1.
-If you are interested in comparing these results to other groups of sequences, you can pull the cluster representatives from the merged fasta file.
+If you are interested in comparing these results to other groups of sequences, you can pull the cluster representatives from the merged fasta file (see step 2).

 ### 4. Generate variant hashes